MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

 ::: moniker-end
 :::moniker range="microsoft-fabric"
-For example, to start Kusto.Explorer with a script file called `c:\temp\script.kql` and configured to communicate with a  specific group and database, use the following command:
+To start Kusto.Explorer with a script file called `c:\temp\script.kql` and configured to communicate with a  specific group and database, use the following command: